-Jeffrey Shumaker is KPF’s Director of Urban Planning and Design.
-A recent addition to the KPF team, Jeffrey joins the firm from his role as the Chief Urban Designer for the New York City Department of City Planning (DCP).
+KPF’s Director of Urban Planning and Design, Jeffrey joined the firm from his role as the Chief Urban Designer for the New York City Department of City Planning (DCP).
 For almost ten years with DCP, Jeffrey worked to ensure a high level of design quality on projects across the city and helped shape plans for neighborhoods as diverse as Coney Island in Brooklyn, Hudson Yards in Manhattan and Hunters Point South in Queens.

 In his position with DCP, Jeffrey worked closely with KPF and the design team to create a planning and design framework for Hudson Yards.
 Jeffrey’s perspective and expertise contributed greatly to the project’s ultimate design vision, which includes a diverse mix of office, residential, cultural and community spaces that will establish the success of the new neighborhood in achieving an appropriate balance between development and public space.
 With his input, the site now boasts 50% of space dedicated to the public, including the completion of the final portion of the High Line and the extension of the Hudson Park and Boulevard.
 Jeffrey collaborated closely with KPF to progress the project through the public approvals process.